The best parks in and around Birmingham for nature walks

 Postcode: B15 2RT

-Accessible via paid entry to WinterBourne House and Gardens, so this isn’t a free day out but a nice trip to take, maybe with grandparents who would enjoy the beautiful gardens too.
+Accessible via paid entry to WinterBourne House and Gardens, so this isn’t a free day out but a nice trip to take, maybe with grandparents who would enjoy the beautiful gardens too, it’s one of those spots that most people don’t realise exists and it’s breathtaking to walk along the path and turn around a corner to see the view across the water for the first time.
+A real haven of tranquility.

 14. Bournville Boating Pond